Eiko-Tokura/monad-effect/README.md

 ### Scoped module initialisation

-For scoped initialisation and teardown, many projects define higher‑level wrappers around the `Loadable`/`withModule` pattern.
+For scoped initialisation and teardown, many projects define higher-level wrappers around the `Loadable`/`withModule` pattern.
 A (simplified) example from a real project:

 ```haskell
 runApp